 55 Rua Cândido dos Reis, 2970-724 Sesimbra, Portugal.

 38º 26' 40.2" N | 09º 06' 07.4" | +351 212 233 040

 This wonderful beachfront hotel offers luxurious rooms with Atlantic Ocean views.
 Facilities include an outdoor infinity pool and a spa.
-The hotel was refurbished in the beginning of 2015, and therefore all rooms of Sesimbra Hotel & Spa enjoy a stylish and modern decor.
+The hotel was refurbished at the beginning of 2015.
+All rooms of Sesimbra Hotel & Spa have stylish and modern decor.
 They are equipped with air conditioning, flat-screen cable TV, free WiFi, safe, minibar and a private balcony.